Transformational Change: Making it Happen in the NICU

 Airport & Ground Transportation

 The two airports nearest the hotel are Tampa International Airport (TPA) and St. Petersburg/Clearwater airport (PIE).
-Both airports offer car rental and van shuttles.
+Both airports offer car rental.

 Taxi fare from Tampa airport can exceed $60.
 Uber and Lyft average around $35 ish, before tips.